Skip to main content

 Yes, you're a manager now, and that affords you a few special perks.
 But your team will be paying close attention to the way that you conduct yourself — and following suit.

-One of the best ways to get the most of your staff and to encourage them to trust you is to lead by example.
+One of the best ways to get the most out of your staff and to encourage them to trust you is to lead by example.

-- Finish on time.
-It's fine to do a little overtime when necessary, but generally speaking you should always aim to clock off when you're scheduled to.
+• Finish on time.
+It's fine to do a little overtime when necessary, but generally speaking, you should always aim to clock off when you're scheduled to.
 As well as encouraging your team to get through their work by the allotted hour, leaving on time impresses upon your staff the importance of maintaining a healthy work-life balance.

 Talking the talk is one thing, but teams respect managers who apply the same rules to their own work as their staff.